 I used to collect postcards when I was a child, then got away from it for many years until I discovered Postcrossing!
 I am very interested in learning about other countries/regions and cultures, so if you don't know what to write please tell me something about yourself and/or where you live.
 You can also tell me something about the image on the card or why you chose it.
 I would also appreciate it if you could write the date on the card.

-I am very happy to receive any type of postcard (flat, not folded please), including standard tourist viewcards (and it is ok to send a card that is of a different country than where it is mailed from).
-If you would like ideas for what to send, I especially am interested in:
+I am very happy to receive any type of postcard, including standard tourist viewcards (and it is ok to send a card that is of a different country than where it is mailed from).
+Please don't feel you have to send something that I mention below.
+I wrote the list because sometimes I don't know what kind of card to send.
+If you would like ideas for what to send me, I especially am interested in:

 * anything special to you about where you live